- 16 1980 (Sat.) Paul Ringer sent off?!

 Battle of Twickenham

 Paul Ringer, a former Cardigan Secondary School pupil playing for Wales v.
-England at Twickenham was sent off in the 13th minute by an Irish referee, David Burnett, for allegedly making a late challenge on England’s fly-half, John Horton.
+England at Twickenham in 1980 was sent off in the 13th minute by an Irish referee, David Burnett, for allegedly making a late challenge on England’s fly-half, John Horton.
 Wales came second 9–8.

 A slightly (!) controversial incident which gained further notoriety when Max Boyce wrote a song ‘Ringer was to blame’.
 As Max wrote: ‘He got there as fast as he could’.